 Explore WHY LUDDY is the first step to your tomorrow

 Welcome to Luddy Hall, the innovative facility that became Luddy's new home when it opened in January 2018.
-The 124,000-square-foot facility features state-of-the-art maker labs, seven classrooms, our academic advising and career services offices, and a cafe.
+The 124,000-square-foot facility features state-of-the-art maker labs, seven classrooms, our academic advising and career services offices.

 Luddy prides itself on its collaborative spirit and cohesive culture, bolstered by the opening of the $42 million Luddy Hall.
 A teaching and research hub for students and faculty, Luddy Hall offers an innovation center supporting entrepreneurship, a community center devoted to Luddy's diversity programs, and gathering areas and meeting spaces to promote collaboration.